yobasystems/alpine-mariadb/README.md

 ## Features

-  * Minimal size only 48 MB and only 4 layers
+  * Minimal size only, minimal layers
   * Memory usage is minimal on a simple install.
   * MariaDB the MySQL replacement